Edit Admin User

 Overview

 For each system, an administrator user is designated, possessing administrative rights pertinent to that specific system.
 Typically, the individual who creates the system is automatically assigned as an administrator user.
 Furthermore, an administrator user has the capability to add additional administrator users for the respective system.
-It is important to note that at least one administrator user must always be present.
+At least one administrator user must always be present.

-Please note that if you are not an administrator for the selected system, all settings will appear in read-only mode, and you will be unable to make any modifications.
+If you are not an administrator for the selected system, all settings appear in read-only mode, and you cannot make any modifications.

 Step 1 - Start Edit Mode

-1. Once you click the Admin Users band, a list of the admin users will be displayed.
+1. Once you click the Admin Users band, a list of admin users appears.

-2. Each admin user is represented with a separate band displaying their role and department.
+2. Each admin user appears on a separate band displaying their role and department.

 Step 2 - Add Admin User